GitHub0b00/randomness-beacon/README.md

 13. Detach from the current tmux session and start another new tmux session and attach into the new session.

-14. In the backend (MDB) folder, start the FastAPI webserver by the command: "uvicorn main:app --host 0.0.0.0 --port 8001 --reload".
-If the 3-tier system archetecture is used, the incomming call allowed origins might need to be changed.
-It is set in the "main.py" file in the MDB folder.
+14. In the backend (MDB) folder, start the FastAPI webserver by the command: "uvicorn main:app --host a.b.c.d --port xxxx --reload".
+The allowed incoming origins is set in the "main.py" file in the MDB folder.

 --------------------------------------------------
 Till here, the server is setup.
 Logout from the SSH connection